INTERNATIONAL TRADE OF AGRI-FOOD PRODUCTS (CLAM)

 5.7 Operational strategies and risk management

--Materiale didattico per il corso di Commercio internazionale dei prodotti agroalimentari, Università degli Studi di Parma, Parma, 2010.
+Materiale didattico per il corso di Commercio internazionale dei prodotti agroalimentari, Università degli Studi di Parma, Parma, 2004/2005.

--Introduzione all’analisi tecnica dei mercati agroalimentari, Università degli Studi di Parma, Parma, 2004.
+Introduzione all’analisi tecnica dei mercati agroalimentari, Università degli Studi di Parma, Parma, 2003/2004.

--I mercati finanziari delle commodity agroalimentari, Università degli Studi di Parma, Parma, 2006.
+I mercati finanziari delle commodity agroalimentari, Università degli Studi di Parma, Parma, 2004/2005.

-All essential readings are available from the Photocopy service, Faculty of Economics (6, Via Kennedy, Parma).
+All essential readings are available from the Photocopy service, Economics Faculty (6, Via Kennedy, Parma).

 The exam consists of open ended written questions.